Mooo0042/Easy-Browser-Startpage/README.md

 - One link per line
 - Use the pipe character `|` to separate fields
 - URLs must include `https://` or `http://`
-- Favicons are automatically fetched and cached
+- Favicons are automatically fetched
 - The instructions box will automatically hide once you have valid links

 ## Usage Tips

 - **Quick Search**: Just start typing anywhere on the page to search Google
-- **Favicons**: Icons are cached for 7 days for faster loading
-- **Offline Mode**: The page works offline with cached favicons
 - **Updating Links**: Edit `links.txt` and refresh the page

 ## File Structure